QuChunhe/study/Database.md

 DataStax recommends that you use the parallel and partitioner range options during a repair wherever it’s possible to do so.
 		$nodetool repair -pr hosts 10.2.2.30 10.2.2.31

+[170]

+Ideally, you should run incremental repairs every day and a full repair less frequently, like every month, unless you believe you need to do it more often.